 However, it’s important to know that, at American Medical Care, our pediatric oncology specialists possess the highest levels of expertise in pediatric cancer diagnosis and treatment.
 Pediatric cancers are not always treated like adult cancers.
 The types of treatment that a child with cancer receives will depend on the type of cancer and whether it is diagnosed at an early or later stage.

 In recent years, significant advances in pediatric cancer treatment have led to vast improvements in successful treatment outcomes.
-A wide range of highly effective treatment options are now available, including surgery, chemotherapy, radiation therapy, immunotherapy, and stem cell transplant.
+A wide range of highly effective treatment options are now available, including surgery, chemotherapy, radiation therapy, immunotherapy, and Regenerative Therapy.

 You can learn more about these and other pediatric cancer therapies offered at American Medical Care: